ansipes/mejo-187/content/assignment/style-tile.md

 - Block Quote
 - Colors

 You can go the extra mile by adding in some hover states.
 This should all be on one art board.
+Write about five sentences explaining you choices, and make sure to note the archetype you were assigned.

 Please submit this on Sakai.